Mori-Zwanzig mode decomposition: Comparison with time-delay embeddings: Background

-where $\bm F: \mathbb{R}^D \rightarrow \mathbb{R}^D$ is the flow map and $n$ denotes the discrete time step.
-The discrete-time formulation is a natural start when considering simulation or experimental data.
-Next, we seek evolutionary equations for a set of observables $\bm g \in \mathbb{R}^r, r\leq D$, with $g_i : \mathbb{R}^D\rightarrow \mathbb{R}$, $i = 1,...,r$.
-The observables are, in general, functions of the states $\bm x$.
-In this study, the observables are selected using an SVD-based compression of the pressure field at the surface of the flared cone.
-The central result of the MZ procedure is the GLE (see \cite{mori1965transport, zwanzig1973nonlinear, lin2021datadriven_full} for detailed derivations), which prescribes the exact and closed set of evolutionary equations for the observables given any initial condition $\bm x_0$ as:
+We now summarize the recent data-driven Mori-Zwanzig method for learning the MZ operators from data.
+Following the work by \citet{lin2021datadriven_full}, we consider the discrete-time autonomous deterministic dynamical system where the states $\bm x(t) \in \mathbb{R}^D$ evolve according to \eqref{eq:disc_dynamics}.
+Next, we seek evolutionary equations for a set of observables $\bm g \in \mathbb{R}^r, r < D$, with $g_i : \mathbb{R}^D \rightarrow \mathbb{R}$, $i = 1,...,r$.
+The discrete-time GLE (see \cite{lin2021datadriven_full, Lin2021, darve_09, Gilani2021, She_2023} for detailed derivations), prescribes the exact and closed set of non-Markovian evolutionary equations for the observables given any initial condition of states $\bm x_0$ as: